Create a Website Account - Manage notification subscriptions, save form progress and more.

 All absentee ballots, both in-person or by mail are tabulated on Election Day in the Central Absentee Precinct (CAP).
 The City of Williamsburg uses manual paper ballots for mailed absentee ballots and the Sequoia Edge Voting Machine which is handicapped accessible for In-Person Absentee voting.
 Please follow the marking instructions on your ballot and return it in the envelopes provided.
 Be sure to fill in all the information on Envelope B, sign the oath, and have a witness sign the envelope as well.

 Each Election Officer is required to attend a training class prior to each election.
-Classes, lasting about two hours, are held at the Community Building at 401 North Boundary Street.
-Additional classes are held prior to special and primary elections.
+Classes, lasting about two hours, are held at the Stryker Building at 412 North Boundary Street.

 Whenever possible, Election Officers are assigned to their "home" precinct.
 However, if there are no vacancies at your polling place, you may be assigned to the other precinct or asked to work in the Central Absentee Precinct (CAP).
 Unassigned officers are asked to serve as "Stand-bys" to fill in for scheduled officers who cannot serve.